microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/12.customQABot/README.md

 ﻿# QnA Maker

-Bot Framework v4 QnA Maker bot sample
+Bot Framework v4 Custom Question Answering bot sample

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a bot that uses the [Custom question answering feature in Language Service](https://www.qnamaker.ai) service.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a bot that uses the [Custom question answering feature in Language Service](https://language.cognitive.azure.com) service.

-The [QnA Maker Service](https://www.qnamaker.ai) enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured documents or editorial content in minutes.
-In this sample, we demonstrate how to use the QnA Maker service to answer questions based on a FAQ text file used as input.
+The [Custom question answering feature in Language Service](https://language.cognitive.azure.com) enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured documents or editorial content in minutes.
+In this sample, we demonstrate how to use the Custom question answering feature in Language Service to answer questions based on a FAQ text file used as input.

 ## Prerequisites